lingui/js-lingui/website/docs/ref/react.md

 ```
 :::

 It's also possible to use `Trans` component directly without macros.
-In that case, `id` identifies the message being translated. `values` and `components` are arguments and components used for formatting translation:
+In that case, `id` identifies the message being translated. `values` and `components` are arguments and components used for formatting translation. `comment` helps add context for translators:

 ```jsx
 <Trans id="my.message" message="Hello World"/>